solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 - `createNFT: (name: string, description: string, fileUri: string) => void` - A function that creates a new snapshot NFT

-We can define the `Nft` type as follow and put it inside a file called `types.ts`
+We need to define the `Nft` type as follow and put it inside a file called `types.ts`

 ```typescript